 Shifty Jelly’s cross-platform approach is one reason I migrated from Instacast to Pocket Casts in iOS, though I must confess that Pocket Casts suits me where Instacast and Downcast do not in ways I can’t fully rationalize.
 Pocket Casts for the Web is a different dimension of that podcast-client love affair, and I’m head over heels.

 My reason for giving Overcast a pass is clearer: It doesn’t do video, and I’m a ravenous consumer of video podcasts.
-Overcast is popular, recently, so Marco Arment is clearly doing something right and should not be pressured to embrace video.
+Overcast is popular, recently topping 200,000 downloads in just six months, so Marco Arment is clearly doing something right and should not be pressured to embrace video.
 There are other podcatchers for that.
-He is, however, and that could be a big win for users.
+He is, however, mulling a Mac app and that could be a big win for users.

 Regardless of which app best meets your needs, it’s great to have so many options, unlike the old days when iTunes was pretty much the only Mac podcast client in town.